Amtrak Forced To Reduce Service Along Northeast Corridor Due To COVID-Related Staffing Shortage

 The passenger railroad service is citing COVID-related staffing shortages.

-“It’s tough to hear that they’re doing that but I’m sure they have no choice, but I wish there was another way around it,” Small said.READ MORE: Cooling Tower Malfunction Caused Fire At Center City High-Rise, Source Says
+“It’s tough to hear that they’re doing that but I’m sure they have no choice, but I wish there was another way around it,” Small said.READ MORE: Mother Of Cheltenham Township Single-Car Crash Victim Speaks Out After Incident Left 1 Person Dead, 4 Others Injured: ‘It's Horrible’

 Although 97% of its workforce is vaccinated, Amtrak says several hundred employees from conductors to mechanics have been hit by infections.